Lessons from Formally Verified Deployed Software Systems (Extended version): Discussion and lessons learned

 In the other direction, the HACL* developers (section \ref{system:hacl*}) report that the verification process helped them optimize an existing implementation of the Curve25519 algorithm and prove the optimization correct.
 The optimized implementation is about 2.2\% faster than the formerly fastest one.
 Optimizations often make the code less readable and thus more likely to contain defects, encouraging developers to be more conservative in optimizing good enough code.
 Formal verification tools, as they prove correctness of optimizations, can make the developers more determined and confident about using such optimizations, as observed in the HACL* project.

 Reports from 7 projects (CompCert, CakeML, EiffelBase2, PikeOS, Ynot, Roissy Shuttle, Ironclad) state that their verification technology would be difficult for an average developer to practice.

-The Roissy Shuttle project reported significant effort invested into validating formalization of input requirements expressed in natural language.
+The Roissy Shuttle reported significant effort invested into validating the formalization of initial natural-language requirements.
 Even though the validation was performed rigorously, it was still a manual, human-driven process.
-The researchers were not 100\% sure that the formal specification used for verifying these systems correctly formalized the actual needs and, as noted above, did find incorrect elements.
+The researchers were not 100\% sure that the formal specification correctly formalized the actual needs and, as noted above, did find incorrect elements.